 Next: Check Out Some Homeschool Styles and Philosophies.
 Look at the “lingo”.

 If you’re not withdrawing your child from school asap and under a massive ttime constraint to get started homeschooling, you can spend a little bit more time exploring some of the styles or philosophies of homeschooling.
-There is a wide spectrum of “flavors” of homeschooling from the classical Greek to complete unschooling.
-Many beginning homeschool families will pick a published curriculum to follow in one of these styles to start with and get their feet under them while starting their journey.
+There is a wide spectrum of “flavors” to homeschooling from the classical Greek model to complete unschooling.
+Many beginning homeschool families will pick a published curriculum to follow in one of these styles to start with and get their feet under them while starting their journey *changing only the things they have already done).
 After they are more comfortable with home education, they may venture off into their own style and what works for their own individual rhythm.

 Remember: it can take a year or two to figure out what style your family will end up finding a groove or rhythm in if you’re just starting out homeschooling especially with very young children.
 That’s normal and OK.
 Change what’s not working, save what is, meld together styles that work.
 The older the child gets, the less time it takes to figure out what style they would gravitate towards.
 For the high schooler who is being pulled out of school and needs to start asap, zero in on the style that would fit the best and start there.
-In that situation, it might be best to start and stick with the same plan for consistency to finish school and only change something if it glaringly the wrong teaching style.
+In that situation, it might be best to start and stick with the same plan for consistency to finish school and only change something if it’s glaringly the wrong teaching style or change subjects that you’ve already covered.

 Classical